 Rounding out I, Tonya’s cast are Sebastian Stan as Harding’s now ex-husband Jeff Gillooly, Julianne Nicholson as Harding’s skating coach, Bobby Cannavale as a producer of the television news program Hard Copy, and Paul Walter Hauser as Shawn Eckhardt, Harding’s bodyguard and a friend of her husband.
 As a whole, the film’s casting is so great that I’m flummoxed as to why they didn’t receive a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture—almost as much as I’m flummoxed about why more critics aren’t talking about this dynamic film.

 But no matter.
 I, Tonya is a destined classic that even the most casual, mainstream, anti-awards season moviegoer can appreciate.
-From rural, residential life to news cameras to FBI investigations, I, Tonya is a sweeping view of an America that has barely changed since 1994, and certainly hasn’t improved much.
+From rural, residential life to news cameras to an FBI investigation, I, Tonya is a sweeping view of an America that has barely changed since 1994, and certainly hasn’t improved much.
 It’s a film about how, in the words of screenwriter Steven Rogers, “America wants someone to love, but they also want someone to hate.”

 Funny.
 We must not know ourselves well enough if we didn’t see that one coming.